Getting to know Dr. Sarah Soden

 From Elana Lyn

-Dr. Sarah Soden is a neurodevelopmental pediatrician and the director of the Center for Pediatric Genomic Medicine at Children’s Mercy Kansas City.
+Dr. Sarah Soden is a neurodevelopmental pediatrician and the director of the Genomic Medicine Center at Children’s Mercy Kansas City.
 The center, founded in 2011, integrates clinical diagnostics with research programs featuring rapid whole genome sequencing, monogenic disease discovery, infant oncology, single-cell sequencing, and disorders of expression.
 Dr. Sarah Soden’s clinical practice involves the diagnosis and treatment of developmental disorders including intellectual disability and autism.
 Dr. Sarah Soden also directs a Genomic Medicine Master Class for pediatric subspecialists that uses self-sequencing and analysis to teach foundational principles of genomics.

 My time at Children’s Mercy in Kansas City began with my pediatric residency.
 I attended medical school at the University of Missouri-Columbia.
 My original plan was to leave the Midwest because I’d been here my entire life.
 I was focused on other parts of the country for my residency, but then I decided to interview at Children’s Mercy (mostly to see some friends in town) and I fell in love with it.
 I loved it so much, in fact, that I stayed on to do a year as chief resident and then to complete a fellowship in neurodevelopmental disabilities.
 After residency, I worked for several years as a developmental pediatrician, caring for children with developmental disabilities.